-from EC25 Ensure that any nined avatam connected to the angles has from contamination E.G 3.5 Ensure that any piped system connected to the spring has strainers/screens in place to block debris whilst implementing • enhancement of FQ2C spring shed treatment works. water efficiency E.G 3.6 Check that there are no latrines within 30 metres, particularly upstream of the spring. through revival of existing water E.G 3.7 Make sure that, if the spring is to be connected to a piped water bodies linked to system, it is on higher ground than the area to be supplied so the water will flow with gravity. springs E.G 3.8 Only if needed, community water management scheme should • establishment of L.C 5.0 utilize energy efficient pumps (e.g., BEE 5 star rated). cadre of trained E.G 3.9 para- E.U 3.9 No open defecation should be conducted within the protected area of the arring abad wastewater from tailets as well as kitchers at hydrogeologists of the spring shed, wastewater from toilets as well as kitchens etc. pollution from livestock should not directly discharge in to any water body/spring.
-Sanitation schemes/Toilets could be financed through convergence with a combination of government EG2 10 programmes, such as Swatch Bharat Mission) E.G 3.10 Training local village men and women in basic hydrogeology and spring mapping and inventory to support identification of the spring shed area and recharge techniques, so that it can the area treatment may be scaled up to all springs within the catchment.
-E.G 3.11 Avoid use of AC (asbestos-cement) pipes for any community water management/irrigation lines E.G 3.12 If a collection tank is needed, ensure it is built on stable land, not land which is subject to erosion or flooding and that the flow E.G 3.13 from the protected spring itself will not cause erosion or damage The spring shed management plan should incorporate checking the L.O 5.15 quality of water after spring shed treatment works have been completed and ensure community which is dependent on the spring has the required skills and has taken the measures required to monitor and maintain the spring in good condition.
-E.G 3.14 In order to maintain safe drinking water quality, the permanent E.0 5.14 protection/fencing of the catchment and the direct spring surroundings is essential.
+£ EC 25 Engine that any short excitence and the day of the last from E G 3.5 Ensure that any piped system connected to the spring has strainers/screens in place to block debris whilst implementing • enhancement of E C 2 ( spring shed treatment works.
+Check that there are no latrines within 30 metres, particularly upstream of the spring. through revival - of existing water E.G 3.7 Make sure that, if the spring is to be connected to a bodies linked to system, it is on higher ground than the area to be supplied so the springs E.G 3.8 water will flow with gravity. • establishment of E.U 3.0 Only if needed, community water management scheme should cadre of trained FGAO utilize energy efficient pumps (e.g., BEE 5 star rated). para- E.G 3.9 No open defecation should be conducted within the protected area hydrogeologists of the spring shed, wastewater from toilets as well as kitchens etc. pollution from livestock should not directly discharge in to any water body/spring.
+Sanitation schemes/Toilets could be financed through convergence with a combination of government programmes, such as Swatch Bharat Mission) E.G 3.10 Training local village men and women in basic hydrogeology and spring mapping and inventory to support identification of the spring shed area and recharge techniques, so that it can the area treatment may be scaled up to all springs within the catchment.
+E.G 3.11 Avoid use of AC (asbestos-cement) pipes for any community water management/irrigation lines E.G 3.12 If a collection tank is needed, ensure it is built on stable land, not land which is subject to erosion or flooding and that the flow E C 2 12 from the protected spring itself will not cause erosion or damage E.G 3.13 The spring shed management plan should incorporate checking the quality of water after spring shed treatment works have been completed and ensure community which is dependent on the spring has the required skills and has taken the measures required to monitor and maintain the spring in good condition.
+E.G 3.14 In order to maintain safe drinking water quality, the permanent protection/fencing of the catchment and the direct spring surroundings is essential.
 The protection measures must be enforced and fully respected and understood by the community to guarantee long-term sustainability.
-Ensure that liquid or solid EC 2 15 waste is not disposed of in the close vicinity of the springs.
-E.G 3.15 Monitoring spring revival is essential, including includes continuous spring discharge measurements for which revival plans EC 216 have been implemented.
+Ensure that liquid or solid waste is not disposed of in the close vicinity of the springs.
+E.G 3.15 Monitoring spring revival is essential, including includes continuous spring discharge measurements for which revival plans have been implemented.
 E.G 3.16 Construct separate usage points (washing, bathing, irrigation) away from the spring and transport the water by pipelines from source to the usage point.
 Ensure that waste-water from the usage points are not put back directly into the stream without treatment.
-E.G 3.17 Protect the mouth of each spring and disallow activities like bathing and washing at the source.
-Community E.G 4.1 Deposition of any excavated soil and silt through catchment management of water treatment works should not be dumped into existing water bodies/ sources springs
+E.G 3.17 Protect the mouth of each spring and disallow activities like bathing D.C 5.17 and washing at the source.
+Community E.G 4.1 Deposition of any excavated soil and silt through catchment management of water 2.0 treatment works should not be dumped into existing water bodies/ sources springs 5041005 sh